Tech advocacy group's lawsuit says Trump's order on social media is unconstitutional

-WASHINGTON (Reuters) - An advocacy group backed by the tech industry filed a lawsuit on Tuesday against President Donald Trump’s executive order on social media, as U.S. technology companies have been fighting White House efforts to weaken a law that protects them.
+WASHINGTON (Reuters) - An advocacy group backed by the tech industry sued President Donald Trump on Tuesday over his executive order that would weaken a law protecting online platforms including social media companies that label or fact-check his posts.

-The Washington-based Center for Democracy & Technology said in its lawsuit that Trump’s executive order violates the First Amendment rights of social media companies.
+The Washington-based Center for Democracy & Technology (CDT)said in its lawsuit that Trump’s executive order violates the First Amendment rights of social media companies.
 It noted that the order was issued after Twitter Inc (TWTR.N) amended one of Trump’s tweets and called it “plainly retaliatory.”

 The lawsuit argues that Trump’s executive order will “chill future online speech by other speakers” and reduce the ability of Americans to speak freely online.